angular/angular/packages/core/src/signals/README.md

 This context and getter function mechanism allows for signal dependencies of a context to be tracked _automatically_ and _implicitly_.
 Users do not need to declare arrays of dependencies, nor does the set of dependencies of a particular context need to remain static across executions.

-### Settable signals: `signal()`
+### Writable signals: `signal()`

-The `signal()` function produces a specific type of signal known as a `SettableSignal`.
-In addition to being a getter function, `SettableSignal`s have an additional API for changing the value of the signal (along with notifying any dependents of the change).
+The `signal()` function produces a specific type of signal known as a `WritableSignal`.
+In addition to being a getter function, `WritableSignal`s have an additional API for changing the value of the signal (along with notifying any dependents of the change).
 These include the `.set` operation for replacing the signal value, `.update` for deriving a new value, and `.mutate` for performing internal mutation of the current value.
 These are exposed as functions on the signal getter itself.

 ```typescript
 const counter = signal(0);